 Another symptom to be aware of is a persistent loss of appetite.
 This can accompany many types of illness, not just gastroenteritis.

 The five most dangerous words in the English language are, ‘Maybe it will go away.’
-It’s important not to delay reporting concerning symptoms or changes in a child’s behavior,” Lamont said.
+It’s important not to delay reporting concerning symptoms or changes in a child’s behavior,” Clark said.

 Some symptoms can have several meanings

 Ear tugging may indicate an ear infection or upper airway congestion, or it could simply be nothing more than a child’s discovering and playing with his ears.

 Coughing that is worse at night is most likely due to an upper respiratory problem with post nasal drip.
 However, equally-frequent coughing during the day as at night signals the problem is in the chest (bronchitis, pneumonia, asthma, aspirated foreign body) until proven otherwise.